 In accordance with Rule 25-17.003, F.A.C., FPUC will continue to offer audit programs for each sector, residential and commercial/industrial.
 FPUC's DSM Plan, as submitted, includes projected savings from audit programs for the residential sector only, through the Residential Energy Survey program.
 While there may be many audit savings associated with customer behavior modifications, such savings are difficult to quantify and may expire before the end of the 10-year goal period.
-Although the Commission has allowed savings from these types of programs to be counted towards achieving DSM goals in previous proceedings, staff recommends that behavioral savings should no longer be counted towards achieving DSM goals because behavioral savings are not directly monitorable.
-Even with the removal of behavioral savings from audits, FPUC's DSM Plan still meets or exceeds the annual numeric goals set by the Commission in Order No. PSC-13-0645-PAA-EU.
+Although, we have allowed savings from these types of programs to be counted towards achieving DSM goals in previous proceedings, behavioral savings will no longer be counted towards achieving DSM goals because behavioral savings are not directly monitorable.
+Even with the removal of behavioral savings from audits, FPUC's DSM Plan still meets or exceeds the annual numeric goals we set in Order No. PSC-13-0645-PAA-EU.
 Savings associated with actual equipment provided to participants, such as light bulbs, could still be included in the goal savings.